Jyotirmoyee18/TTS_FineTuning_GenAI_Assignment/README.md

 # Environment and Dependencies

--Transformers 4.46.0.dev0
+* Transformers: 4.47.0.dev0

--Pytorch 2.5.0+cu121
+* PyTorch: 2.5.0+cu121

--Datasets 3.0.2
+* Datasets: 3.0.2

--Tokenizers 0.20.1
+* Tokenizers: 0.20.1

 # Limitations

--Language Limitation: Currently limited to the Bengali language and may not support dialectal variations or other languages.
+-Language Limitation: Currently limited to the French language and may not support dialectal variations or other languages.

 -Voice Quality Variations: The quality of generated speech may vary based on input text and speaker embeddings.